How to Stop your Foreclosure

 - Do a workout agreement to put the arrearage onto the principle.

-- A cash for keys option may be available to pay you money to surrender the home.
+- Cash for keys options may be available to pay you money to surrender the home.

 - If those items are not your goals, there are still other considerations.
 You may need to do a Chapter 7 or 13 to avoid tax problems and deficiency from a foreclosure.